 - Your current auto insurer, if it doesn't drop you.

 - A "non-standard" insurance company.
-These companies specialize in high-risk car insurance.
-Non-standard auto insurers include Dairyland, Direct Auto, Geico Casualty, Titan and The General.
+These companies specialize in auto insurance for high-risk drivers.
+These are drivers who may have a hard time finding insurance because of accidents, DUIs and other moving violations, or other issues.
+Non-standard auto insurers include Dairyland Insurance, Direct General, Geico Casualty, Infinity Insurance and The General.

 How much does insurance cost after a DUI?